 Polyester and stretch polyester are two hydrophobic (water-repelling) fibers that are known for their durability and are extremely colorfast for vivid coloration.

-Rayon is a natural cellulose filament fiber known for its sheen, its soft feel, and its high moisture absorption properties.
-Sometimes used as a generic term for 'plant fiber'.
+Rayon is a natural cellulose filament fiber known for its sheen, its soft feel and its high moisture absorption properties.
+The term rayon is sometimes used as a generic term for “plant fiber.”

 Rubber latex, which comes from rubber trees, is used in socks for added elasticity and stretch.

-Merino wool is a special, fine grade of wool that originally came from Merinop sheep.
+- Merino wool is a special, fine grade of wool that originally came from Merino sheep.
 It shares all of the characteristics classic to wool that are listed above, but what makes Merino wool different is the luxurious softness and comfort provided by the fine diameter Merino fibers.
 Unlike traditional wool, Merino wool does not itch and is shrink-treated to hold its size and shape even after repeated washings.
-(Return to top of page)

 - Smartwool is actually a brand name of a clothing company, and we are proud to sell their popular socks.
 The company came up with the term Smartwool to distinguish its specialty wool, which has the small barbs removed from the fibers to make them exceptionally comfortable.
 Check out our Smartwool socks.

 A number of different kinds of dyes are popularly used in sock manufacturing.
 The dyeing process typically takes place on batches of fibers that are later woven into a sock.
 Here are some of the most common kinds of dyes: